IntelLabs/PyTorchALFI/README.md

 #### Object detection model evaluation

 In this section we'll describe how to evaluate a fault injection experiment using the demo_obj_detection.py (ex: faster-rcnn model).
-As explained in [Process flow](#Process-flow), running the demo_obj_detection.py file creates the results files in a model specific dedicated folder containing fault locations as explained at the beginning of section [Evaluation](#evaluation).
+As explained in [Process Overview](#process-overview), running the demo_obj_detection.py file creates the results files in a model specific dedicated folder containing fault locations as explained at the beginning of section [Evaluation](#evaluation).
 The evaluation metric depends on the application and the research problem one is keen to look into.
 In case of object detection models, currently we have CoCo-API and IVMOD (Image-wise vulnerability of object detection models) metric to compute the vulnerability of the models.
 The IVMOD metric was introduced in the 2022 paper (see [References [2]](#references))

 The demo file uses the Coco dataset.
 Due to its size we don't include it in this repository.
 Please download from [here](https://cocodataset.org/#download).
 For instance you can download the 2017 version of images and annotations.
 Use the parameters `--dl-json` and `--dl-img-root` to specify the locations of the anotation json and root directory for images respectively.